AntoineCathalau/77-Million-Stories/README.md

 Specific storylinks collections could be done also in collaboration with other projects.

 Many developments are possible on this foundation, which can turn 77 Million Stories into a narration hub for the Shape L2 ecosystem.

+Important note : In some cases (batch minting for example) this version can have an issue with metadatas recording.
+This issue is probably linked with the time limit function for metadatas in the highlight framework.
+A new version is under way.

-Contract address : 0xe8Eb5Ff2Cba2E0b9ceb10523520303f35638c1A9
+Current Contract address : 0xe8Eb5Ff2Cba2E0b9ceb10523520303f35638c1A9

 Highlight integration
 https://github.com/highlightxyz/generative-art/blob/main/README.md